 This map includes the afterschool and summer learning programs that receive funding from the following government source(s):

 - The 21st Century Community Learning Centers (CCLC) program is the only federal funding stream dedicated to afterschool, before school, and summer learning.
 The mission of the 21st CCLC program is to provide opportunities for academic enrichment and tutorial services to help students, offer them a broad array of additional services, programs, and activities that are designed to reinforce and complement the regular academic program; and offer families of 21st CCLC students opportunities for active and meaningful engagement in their children’s education.
-It provides resources to organizations that serve populations of students in which 40 percent or more are eligible for free or reduced-price meal status or target their services to schools identified by the state as being in need of support.
+It provides resources to organizations that serve populations of students in which 40 percent, or more are eligible for free or reduced-price meal status or target their services to schools identified by the state as needing support.
+Source: Georgia Department of Education.
+21st Century Community Learning Centers (CCLC) Sites.
+Open Records Request (October 2025).
+Processed by GSAN.

 This map includes the following demographic and socioeconomic data layers: